vibe-view: interactive viewer

 reaction.path has the same binary layout as trajectory but additionally renders waypoint markers (reactant / TS / intermediate / product) on the timeline.

-Periodic reaction paths (QVF v2).
-When the frames are PeriodicSystem instances (slabs, surfaces, periodic NEB trajectories), the archive ships as qvf_version: 2 and carries the per-frame lattice + dimensionality so the renderer can draw the unit cell and (eventually) wrap atoms across periodic boundaries.
+Periodic reaction paths.
+When the frames are PeriodicSystem instances (slabs, surfaces, periodic NEB trajectories), the archive carries the per-frame lattice + dimensionality so the renderer can draw the unit cell and (eventually) wrap atoms across periodic boundaries.
+It stays qvf_version: 1: a consumer detects a periodic reaction path by the lattice member’s presence, not by a version number.
 The schema additions are minimal: an optional lattice binary member on the reaction.path section (columns = a, b, c, in bohr, matching vibeqc.PeriodicSystem.lattice) plus a dim integer in the metadata JSON.
 A shared lattice across all frames stores once as shape [3, 3]; per-frame lattices store as [n_frames, 3, 3] (forward-compat with variable-cell scans).
-Molecular reaction paths keep emitting v1 archives — there is no migration to do.
+Molecular reaction paths keep emitting v1 archives, there is no migration to do.
 See python/vibeqc/output/formats/qvf_manifest_v2.schema.json for the canonical v2 contract; the writer detects periodic frames automatically and bumps the archive version.

 vibrations